QuState/PhastFT/README.md

 [RustFFT](https://crates.io/crates/rustfft/) is another excellent FFT implementation in pure Rust.
 RustFFT and PhastFT make different trade-offs.

-RustFFT made the choice to work on stable Rust compiler at the cost of `unsafe` code, while PhastFT contains no `unsafe` blocks but requires a nightly build of Rust compiler to access the Portable SIMD API.
+RustFFT contains no `unsafe` code, while PhastFT contains no `unsafe` blocks by leveraging [wide](https://docs.rs/wide/latest/wide/) and `multiversion`.

-RustFFT implements multiple FFT algorithms and tries to pick the best one depending on the workload, while PhastFT has a single FFT implementation and still achieves competitive performance.

-PhastFT uses up to 5x less memory than RustFFT, which is important for processing large datasets.
+PhastFT uses up to 5x [less memory](https://github.com/astral4/fft-benchmark) than RustFFT, which is important for processing large datasets.

 ## What's with the name?